 Free, Open-access Course on Teaching Foreign Languages in the Target Language

 Professor Janice Aski creates a free, open-access course on teaching foreign languages in the target language using a purposeful and interactive approach.
+This course is being used by language teachers all over the world.

 Description: This course is an introduction to foreign language classroom teaching for instructors who wish to teach exclusively in the target language; want a student-centered rather than teacher-centered classroom; believe that purposeful and meaningful interaction is essential for learning/acquisition to occur; want their students to cognitively engage with the material; and want to create a learning environment in which students feel comfortable interacting with the instructor and their peers.